netgen-layouts/content-browser-docs/reference/configuration/item_types.rst

 This is the number of items that needs to be selected at minimum to be able to close the selection dialog.

 Set this to ``0`` to disable the limit.
-This configuration can be overriden when calling the dialog.
+This configuration can be overridden when calling the dialog.

 **type**: ``int``, **required**: No, **default**: ``1``